Why our Rooming Policy works

 Accommodation at ISSOS

-All of our students are housed in the University halls of residence, in an area exclusive to ISSOS, where the student groups are divided by gender and also by age range.
+All of our students are housed in the University halls of residence, in an area exclusive to ISSOS, where the student groups are divided by sex and also by age range.
 Each student will be allocated a shared or single room.
 The majority of rooms in our accommodation are shared, but any students who require a single, or shared, room for medical reasons will be given priority when we allocate rooms.

-All students in shared rooms will be sharing with someone of the same age and gender.
+All students in shared rooms will be sharing with someone of the same age and sex.
 Their roommate will be of a different nationality to them and they will not be sharing with someone they already know.

-We try to make sure that if a student is coming to ISSOS to improve their English that they are not in a room with someone that speaks their own language, which encourages them to speak English at all times and gives an even greater immersion experience.
+We try to make sure that if a student is coming to ISSOS to improve their English that they are not in a room with someone who speaks their own language, which encourages them to speak English at all times and gives an even greater immersion experience.

 You can find the answers to any questions you might have about our accommodation on our FAQs page